QuTech-Delft/imsep/docs/code-quality/basic-testing.md

     class TestMyModule(TestCase):

         def test_cart_empty(self) -> None:
-            # hint: use a "with self.assertRaises()" block to check if an exception is raised.
+            # hint: use a "with self.assertRaises" block to check if an exception is raised.
             pass

         def test_invalid_discount(self) -> None:
             pass

         def test_total(self) -> None:
-            # hint: use the "self.assertEqual()" method to check if the correct value is returned.
+            # hint: use the "self.assertEqual" method to check if the correct value is returned.
             pass
     ```